 It is the policy of the Village to invest its funds in a manner which will provide the highest investment return with the maximum security while meeting the daily cash flow demands of the Village and conforming to all state and local statutes governing the investment of public funds, using the "prudent person" standard for managing the overall portfolio.
 The primary objectives of the policy are, in order of priority, legality, safety, liquidity, and yield.

-At April 30, 2021, the total cash and investments of the Fund was \$425,449.
-The cash and investments were comprised of solely of deposits with financial institutions.
+At April 30, 2021, the total cash and investments of the Fund was \$54,566.